-Today RAF Wyton’s main role is as Headquarters Joint Force Intelligence Group (JFIG).
+RAF Wyton is a Joint Forces Command station and its main role is as Headquarters Joint Forces Intelligence Group (JFIG).
 JFIG units at RAF Wyton include:

 It also provides support and accommodation to various Lodger Units (LUs), including:

 Cambridge University Air Squadron

 While there is no longer any operational flying on the Station, RAF Wyton is home to a number of flying training units.
 These include: University of London Air Squadron (ULAS), Cambridge University Air Squadron (CUAS) and No 5 Air Experience Flight (No 5 AEF).
 They are part of No 3 Elementary Flying Training School who provide basic flying training at Wyton, using the Grob Tutor aircraft.